oskardudycz/event-driven.io/content/posts/2026-07-20--throw-result-or-neither/index.en.md

 Still, as you see, we’re building on top of our business logic.
 It remains the same; we’re just handling persistence, statuses, etc.

-Returned events show which lines passed before the rejection and which event stopped the import.
+Returned events show which command handling passed before the rejection and which event stopped the import.
 The importer can report that outcome against the source record and continue with the next cart, which has a different stream.

 For one product, rejecting meant leaving the stream unchanged.
-For an imported cart, it also means discarding the accepted events produced earlier for the same record.
+For an imported cart, it may also mean discarding the accepted events produced earlier for the same record.

-If every line is accepted, the handler appends their events together to that cart stream.
-If one decision returns `ProductItemOutOfStock` or `ShoppingCartItemLimitReached`, `result.events` contains the outcomes produced up to that point, the imported record makes no change to the cart, and later lines are not considered.
+If every command is accepted, the handler appends their events together to that cart stream.
+If one decision returns `ProductItemOutOfStock` or `ShoppingCartItemLimitReached`, `result.events` contains the outcomes produced up to that point, the imported record makes no change to the cart, and later commands are not considered.

 The import job can map those events to a record-level outcome.
 It can report the exact business issue to the source system and continue with the next cart: